mirror-shades/doxa/docs/loops.md

 }
 ```

 Each section of the above the for loop works the same, the key difference being each section is marked by its own keyword.
 This main advantage this provides is that each section of the for loop becomes decomposable.
 Doxa allows you to use any combination of loop constructs to add functionality to the loop as needed.
-Regardless of which construct you use, it will always follow the syntactical precedent of C loops, for -> while -> do.
+Regardless of which construct you use, it will always follow the syntactical precedent of C loops: for -> while -> do.

 ## Core Loop Constructs